Britain in the 70s

 Inflation in the 70s was a huge problem.
 Everyone talked about the cost of living.
 A series of strikes lead to power cuts and the Three Day Week.
 The 70s was not the best time for Britain's economy.
 Britain finally joined Europe in 1973.
 This was meant to improve things, but left our home market vulnerable to imports.
 Foreign cars became more the norm than the exception and British industry struggled to compete.

 Britain's standing as a sporting nation was damaged by World Cup defeat in 1970, following the historic win in 1966, however, there was worse to come when we even failed to qualify for the competition in 1978.

 The 70s was also the decade when we finally woke up to the health risks of smoking.
 People started to quit in large numbers.
 Keg bitter was still the nation's favourite drink, although lager was gaining ground, especially in the hot summer of 1976.
 Wine was not as popular in the 70s as it is today.
 People preferred German wines: Blue Nun was particularly well known.
 Another favourite was Matues Rosť from Portugal.

-1976 was one of the best summers ever, but the drought meant water shortages.
-1976 was a turning point for music and fashion.
+The Summer of 1976 was one of the best ever, but the drought meant water shortages.
+1976 was also a turning point for music and fashion.
 Punk appeared on the scene and the younger generation rejected the ideas and style of the hippy movement.

 In the following year, the nation celebrated the Queen's Silver Jubilee.
 There was at least something to be cheerful about.
 It also seemed that the worst of the economic problems were over.
 However, as the decade ended, a series of strikes, dubbed the Winter of Discontent, brought Britain to crisis point.
 Jim Callaghan's Labour Government lost the 1979 election to Margaret Thatcher's Conservatives.
 Britain had her first woman Prime Minister.
 Change was on the way.